From the President and CEO

 Covenant Health and its member hospitals have been recognized both nationally and regionally for quality and excellent patient care.
 For example, the health system previously has been named in the top quintile (top 20 percent) among health systems in a national study by Truven Health Analytics™, a leading provider of healthcare data and analytics solutions and services.
 We have also received quality awards from organizations such as The Joint Commission, VHA, and others.

-In addition, Covenant Health is the only healthcare system in East Tennessee to be named three years in a row by Forbes as One of America’s Best Employers.
+In addition, Covenant Health is the only healthcare system in East Tennessee to be named five times in a row by Forbes as a Best Employer.